Christian-History.org does not receive any personally identifiable information from the search bar below.

 Thank God for Paul.
 He explains things and breaks things down for us.
-However, his long and careful explanations can be difficult to follow.
+On the other hand, his long and careful explanations can be difficult to follow.

 So thank God for the other authors, too.
 They don't explain things as precisely, but they're much easier to understand.

 James, for example, is extremely easy to understand.
-We Evangelicals like to say that James 2:14-26, his passage on faith and works, is difficult to understand.
-We only say that because we don't agree with it.
+We evangelicals like to say that James 2:14-26, his passage on faith and works, is difficult, but we only say that because we don't agree with it.
 Really, it's very simple.
 If you have faith and not works, you won't be saved.
 How hard is that to understand?